adams-charleen/nyt_deep_learning/README.md

 - **Rule-Based (Scoring from a Curated Dictionary with Hand-Crafted Rules) Sentiment Analysis**: Valence Aware Dictionary for sEntiment Reasoner (VADER), which is a pre-trained model designed for texts and social media, was used to capture sentiment by group.

 ![VADER Sentiment Distribution](vader_sentiment_distribution.png)
-*Figure: Distribution of sentiment score over time for Israeli and Palestinian terms.*
+*Figure: Distribution of sentiment score for Israeli and Palestinian terms.*

 - **Temporality Insights**
 ![Temporal Mentions](temporal_mentions.png)